 All Saints Day – All Saints Day is a national holiday celebrated on November 1 each year.
 Locals throughout Tuscany and all of Italy take the day to visit graves of their loved ones.

-Cento Gusti Dell’Apennino – This “Hundred Flavors of the Apennines” food festival is held over the first weekend in November in Anghiari, November 1-3 in 2019.
+Cento Gusti Dell’Apennino – This “Hundred Flavors of the Apennines” food festival is held over the first weekend in November in Anghiari.
 Celebrating local culinary delights, it includes workshops, demonstrations, and wine and food tastings.

 White Truffle Fair – Typically held over the last three weekends of November, this fair in the town of San Miniato brings together gourmands, tasters, and buyers to enjoy truffle-based menus and open-air fun.

 Festa del Buco Unto – This culinary festival dates back centuries, deeply rooted in the ancient traditions of Civitella Marittima, the village in which its held.
-It takes place over the second weekend in November, November 8-10 in 2019, and is dedicated to the tastes of fall, with lots of wine and olive oil.
+It takes place over the second weekend in November and is dedicated to the tastes of fall, with lots of wine and olive oil.

 Tuscany in December